Research Interests

 Quantum Hall effect in graphene heterostructures

 The quantum Hall effect represents an experimental manifestation of quantum mechanics and topology in condensed matter systems.
 It provides a powerful experimental tool for studying the interactions between electrons in two-dimensional systems exposed to high magnetic fields.
-I am interested in investigating the quantum Hall effect in a variety of systems.
-For example, graphene superlattices exhibit a complex fractal spectrum, that can be viewed as a collection of Landau levels arising from quantisation of Brown-Zak minibands recurring at rational ( p/q ) fractions of the magnetic flux per superlattice unit cell.
+I am interested in investigating the quantum Hall effect in a variety of systems and harnessing quantum Hall edges to create novel electronic states.
+For example, graphene superlattices exhibit a complex fractal spectrum, that can be viewed as a collection of Landau levels arising from quantisation of Brown-Zak minibands recurring at rational (p/q) fractions of the magnetic flux per superlattice unit cell.
 Another example is the quantum Hall effect observed in thin graphitic films.
 We observed evidences of phase transitions and surface-mediated transport.

 Recent articles on the topic: